Wuxhu11/LittleTiger/_pages/about_einstein.md

+I am currently an Associate Professor of Beijing University of Posts and Telecommunications, Beijing, China.
+I received a PhD degree from Telecom Paris, a school of Institut Polytechnique de Paris, France, and my supervisor is Prof. Patrick Loiseau (Inria).
+While I was a PhD student, I was also a visiting scholar at University of California at Berkeley and supervised by Prof. Jean Walrand.
+After my PhD study, I was also a Research Fellow at Nanyang Technological University, Singapore, supervised by Prof. Han Yu.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.